Last Updated on January 22, 2021 by Celeste

 The Evgenidio Foundation Planetarium

-Have you considered a family lunch?
-Several hotels in Athens organize weekend family lunch events.
-A family brunch or lunch is a great way for parents to relax and spent some quality time with their children and each other.
-Children will have lunch and do not have to sit longer at the table than necessary.
-They are being entertained by professional organizations and are engaged in arts and crafts, theatre or other fun things to do whilst parents enjoy a relaxed meal.
+While engaged in arts and crafts, theatre or other fun things to do, parents enjoy a relaxed meal.
 We love the St. George Lycabettus Boutique hotel and their Sunday Family Brunch, a successful event running each year in fall and winter with arts and crafts for the little ones and a kids movie and popcorn in the hotels screening room.
 The view from this hotel is one of the best in Athens.

 Desserts at the Family Lunch & Kids Lab.
 A new one this Sunday with Xmas play & crafts. #makingmemories #familysunday #familyfun #familytime #kids #hotel #grecotelpallasathena #familyexperiencesblog #momblogger #familyblogger #familytravelblogger #athens #activities #christmas #family #kidsfood #familyvacation #familytravel #familytrip #familyfriendly #familyholiday #familyfun #familytime#familyvacay #travel #travelwithkids #travelingwithkids